 Many dads feel they don’t have enough time for family because of their work.
-It’s possible to get the balance right, though.
-A good first step is working out what’s most important to you and your family.
+It’s a tricky balance.
+A good first step to getting a good work-family balance is working out what’s most important to you and your family.

-– two weeks of government-funded parental leave for eligible dads in the first year following birth or adoption.
+Why not look into Dad and Partner Pay as an option for spending more time with your new baby?
+This is two weeks of government-funded parental leave in the first year following birth or adoption.

 Be actively involved in your children’s everyday routines and their special occasions.
 For example, when you can, take them to playgroup, drop them at child care or school, volunteer for parent help, or help with homework, sport or music.
 Work with your partner to plan birthday parties and special family outings.

 As your kids get older, their needs will change.
 You might need to change your timetable to suit.